pavlovajane/cs50-final-project/README.md

   auto-complete from the google places database
     1. If the user added a place of a run (see above) - weather API will be triggered to receive the maximum temperature for the date of the run and precipitation for the day of the run
     2. User can enter a run for a future date.
 The system will make a record and load forecast for the record (if a place is entered).
 The future date runs will be highlighted in pink in a runs table to indicate possible faulty data to the user
+    3. User can choose between adding the run distance in miles or in kilometers.
+By default the switcher is aligned with user's settings
   * User can delete any previously recorded run on the main page.
 The system will ask to confirm the deletion
+  * Compare shows user's results for 7 weeks before given date on a scatter chart with athletes from Prague's marathon
+    1. By default the date is set to current date
+    2. The report will check for results from previous 7 days
+    3. The date of the report can be changed to any date by date picker
+    4. User's results are represented as a slighlty bigger dot
+    5. If user has no results for the given date or 7 days before - no bigger dot will be visible
+    6. The chart will show the exact data on hover - (distance/speed, time, dot size - misc.)

 ##### Design choices and details
   * Flask is chosen as a back-end framework.
 File structure follows Flask's standard structure: